Fiery-sama/DigiSamuday/README.md

 # DigiSamuday
-A Society &amp; Management System based on Django and React Designed and Developed by
+A Society Management System based on Django and React -> Designed and Developed by Suhail Khan
-Suhail Khan
-Enrolment Number: 2352838518
+   --> Enrolment Number: 2352838518
-MCSP 232 [MCA_NEW PROJECT]
+   --> MCSP 232 [MCA_NEW PROJECT]
-Under guidance of
-Dr. Faiyaz Ahmad
-Assistant Professor
-Dept. of Computer Engineering
+   --> Under guidance of Dr. Faiyaz Ahmad (Assistant Professor, Dept. of Computer Engineering)

 DigiSamuday is a comprehensive Society & Apartment Management Application designed to streamline community operations, enhance security, and improve communication among residents and management.
 Features